Wet & windy end to the weekend

 Good morning & happy Sunday!

-It’s going to be a wet and breezy end to the weekend.
+It’s going to be a wet and windy end to the weekend.

 Wrap around moisture continues this evening and overnight, followed by a colder northwest shift in wind.
 The breeze will relax some, but stay noticeable at around 10-15 mph as lows fall to the upper 30s.